econia-labs/econia/src/docker/README.md

 ## Start up

-> This command may a while the first time you run it, since it will have to compile the Aptos CLI and an indexer node from source before running several commands against a local testnet.
+> This command may take a while the first time you run it, since it will have to compile the Aptos CLI and an indexer node from source before running several commands against a local testnet.
 > Subsequent calls should be much faster, however, due to Docker's caching mechanism.

 ```sh